mitre/secure-coding-case-studies/javascript/msccs-8.md

     152        window.location = '/'
     153      }

-Line 148 add a check that the "redirect" parameter begins with one slash (“/”) and only one slash.
+Line 148 add a check that the `redirect` parameter begins with one slash (“/”) and only one slash.
 This single slash as the first character in the search query of a URL is the syntax for directing to a local webpage.
-The presented exploit will no longer work because the first character in a valid "redirect" parameter is now required to be "/", meaning the "redirect" parameter will not be used if the first character is the "j" in "javascript".
-If the "redirect" parameter is invalid, the code moves to line 152 and the window.location value is set to the root path of the website.
+The presented exploit will no longer work because the first character in a valid "redirect" parameter is now required to be "/", meaning the `redirect` parameter will not be used if the first character is the "j" in "javascript".
+If the `redirect` parameter is invalid, the code moves to line 152 and the window.location value is set to the root path of the website.

 **Conclusion:**